-Other assets are stated at cost (or, if acquired through a non-exchange transaction, at its fair value) less accumulated depreciation and accumulated impairment losses.
+Movable assets are carried at cost (or, if acquired through a non-exchange transaction, at its fair value) less accumulated depreciation and accumulated impairment losses.
 Depreciation shall be charged against such assets over their expected useful lives.
-Other assets are not re-valued.
+Movable assets are not re-valued.
+The remaining useful life and residual value of applied to other assets shall be reviewed on an indication bases as per the guidance of GRAP 17.